bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

 ### 2. Creating the Local development environment for Drupal 8 with Lando.

   1. Open the terminal from home directory.
-This can be anywhere as well.
+This can be from anywhere as well.
     *Note: You may use Git Bash if you are using windows.*

-  2. Use the following command creates a folder named 'my_site_name_dir' and pull the drupal8 code inside it.
+  2. Use the following command to create a folder named 'my_site_name_dir' and pull the Drupal 8 code inside it.

       `$ composer create-project drupal-composer/drupal-project:8.x-dev my_site_name_dir --stability dev --no-interaction`